-The reasons why the Place is included in the Register are also accepted to be amended in accordance with the Recommendation.
+The name of the Place and the reasons why the Place is included in the Register are also accepted to be amended in accordance with the Recommendation.

-The proposed categories of works or activities which may be carried out in relation to the place for which a permit is not required (specific permit exemptions) would not harm the cultural heritage significance of the place (section 49(3)(a) of the Act).
+The proposed categories of works or activities which may be carried out in relation to the Place for which a permit is not required (specific permit exemptions) would not harm the cultural heritage significance of the Place (section 49(3)(a) of the Act).